cdwv/awesome-helm/README.md

 * [Helm Datree](https://github.com/datreeio/helm-datree) - Plugin to prevent Kubernetes misconfigurations by ensuring that Helm charts follow best practices as well as your organization’s policies
 * [Helm Teller](https://github.com/SpectralOps/helm-teller) - Plugin that allows you to manage deployment configuration and secrets from multiple providers securely with [Teller](https://github.com/SpectralOps/teller)
 * [Helm Release](https://github.com/JovianX/helm-release-plugin) - Plugin that pulls(re-creates) Helm charts from deployed releases, also allows update values of deployed releases without supplying the chart(for modified or custom charts, or when there's no access to the chart)
+* [Helm Compose](https://github.com/seacrew/helm-compose) - Plugin that allows coupled multi release handling of one or many charts.
+With full configuration-as-code capabilities in a single yaml file similar to docker-compose.

 Tools, Extras